Leaf plate: Customs

-In Nepal, pattal is called Tapara/ Tapari.
+In Nepal, pattal is called Tapara/ Tapari, particular made with sal leaves.
 Nepalese Hindus extensively and compulsorily use it in religious ceremonies, feasts, marriage, birth and funeral rituals.
 It is also used as a popular substitute for metal or plastic plates in street food culture in Nepal and India.
 In India, it is a custom to serve food in a patravali on religious festivals and temple offerings like prasadam are also distributed to devotees in pattal bowls.
 Pattals are also used for wrapping food or steaming food.

 In olden days, until a century ago, a would-be son-in-law was tested on his dexterity in making a patravali plate and bowl (for serving more liquid parts of the meal such as daal or stew) before being declared acceptable by the soon to be father-in-law.

 Modern day

 In India and Nepal, making pattal is a cottage industry.
 The leaves are stitched together with very thin pins made from bamboo, one person can make around 200 pattals a day.
 Mechanized pattal-making is slowly being introduced in areas like Himachal Pradesh.

 The antioxidants (polyphenols) in banana leaves are reported to help fight diseases.

 Pattal is one of the most eco-friendly disposable food serving systems.
 Many other countries such as Germany are realizing its benefits and a few companies have started making pattal commercially.
 In India pattals can be spotted at every general store.

+Tapari is nowadays also used in urban fast food stalls in cities like Kathmandu.
+It requires practice and skill to build Tapari.
+There are three types of leaf plates/utensils.
+Tapari is the biggest of all, is curved and made of green Sal tree leaves.
+Duna is a bowl designed to hold liquids much easily.
+Bota is a tiny bowl made of only one sal leaf.